CompassionAI/data-registry/processed_datasets/84000-parallel-sentences-3-registers.card.md

-# Card: 84000-parallel-sentences
+# Card: 84000-parallel-sentences-3-registers

 ## Purpose

 Train a classical Tibetan to English translation model that follows the style established by 84,000.
+This version of the dataset is intended for training encoders with 3 registers.

 ## Warnings